Build your first dashboard

 Understanding the Dashboards tool

-Creating your first dashboard
+Creating your first movie recommendation dashboard

 dashboard_connect

-Go to the Dashboards tool and click Create with AI to begin:
+Go to the Dashboards tool and click Create with AI to begin.

-In the prompt dialog, enter a description of the insights you want to visualize.
-As a good practice, be specific about the node labels and relationship types to ensure accurate results.
+Enter a description of the insights you want to visualize.
 For example, you can enter a description like "Visualize actor relationships in movies." or simply "Actor relationships":

 create_with_ai_prompt